jlewsi/MediaCreationTool.bat/README.md

+I was able to successfully format and start over with this back to 22H2.
+Updated twice.
+Signed up for Dev Insider Mode as well as bumped up to PRO version.
+Final update to 24H2 and then added back WSL Ubuntu.
+Smooth Sailing from here...

+Now if I could only get GNOME display working consistently!!

+---

 Not just an Universal MediaCreationTool wrapper script with ingenious support for business editions,
 <img src="preview.png">
 A powerful yet simple windows 10 / 11 deployment automation tool as well!